Mischa Balen barrister at Atkin Chambers

 • Ravestein BV v Trant Engineering Ltd [2023] EWHC 11 (TCC), an appeal under section 69 of the Arbitration Act 1996;

-• AM Construction Ltd v The Darul Amaan Trust [2022] EWHC 1478 (TCC), a Part 8 claim concerning an adjudicator’s jurisdiction, and
+• AM Construction Ltd v The Darul Amaan Trust [2022] EWHC 1478 (TCC), a Part 8 claim concerning an adjudicator’s jurisdiction which considered the right to commence a true value adjudication where a payless notice had not been served, and

 • Motacus Constructions Ltd v Paolo Castelli SpA [2021] EWHC 356 (TCC), the first post-Brexit case to consider enforcement of an adjudication award where the underlying contract was subject to the exclusive jurisdiction of a foreign court.